sass/sass/accepted/module-system.changes.md

   (including comments) to the same location, rather than splitting it up if a comment appeared above a `@use`.

+* Forbid diamond extensions from interacting with one another.
+That is, if two modules use the same upstream modules but don't use one another, ensure that they cannot extend one another's selectors.

+* Explicitly indicate that only selectors explicitly written by hand are exempt from being optimized away when resolving extensions.

 * Always add `!global` variables to a module's variable set, even if those variable declarations aren't evaluated.